mkniewallner/migrate-to-uv/CONTRIBUTING.md

 cargo test --test '*' -- --test-threads 1
 ```

-As integration tests depend on [uv](https://docs.astral.sh/uv/) for performing locking, make sure it is present on your
+As integration tests depend on [uv](https://docs.astral.sh/uv/) for performing locking, make sure that it is present on
-machine before running tests.
+your machine before running them.

 ### Snapshots